OSCBench: Benchmarking Object State Change in Text-to-Video Generation: OSCBench Construction

 Based on the abstracted action and object taxonomy, we construct three complementary types of OSC scenarios to evaluate different aspects of OSC-aware video generation: regularity, generalization, and compositionality.

 \textbf{Regular OSC Scenarios}.
 Regular scenarios are designed to cover a broad range of realistic and commonly occurring object state changes.
 We pair each action category with compatible object subcategories to form candidate scenarios.
 All candidates are first filtered using automated checks by ChatGPT and then validated by human review.
 This process yields 108 regular OSC scenarios.
-For each scenario, we further enumerate concrete instances by pairing specific action elements with object elements and manually select eight representative action–object combinations (e.g., mincing ginger), ensuring diversity while maintaining feasibility.
+For each scenario, we further enumerate concrete instances by pairing specific action elements with object elements and manually select 8 representative action–object combinations (e.g., mincing ginger), ensuring diversity while maintaining feasibility.

 \textbf{Novel OSC Scenarios}.
 To evaluate whether models can reason about unfamiliar yet plausible object state changes, we introduce novel scenarios that deliberately deviate from common action-object combinations.
-For each of the 20 action elements, we select 8 uncommon yet feasible objects (e.g., peeling berries), resulting in 20 novel scenarios.
+For each of the 20 action elements, we select 8 uncommon yet physically feasible objects that were verified by human inspection (e.g., peeling berries), resulting in 20 novel scenarios.
 These scenarios cannot be reliably solved through memorization of frequent action–object pairs and instead require models to infer state changes from action semantics.